zyx124/lahman_baseball_my_sql/README.md

 ![Structure](https://github.com/zyx124/lahman_baseball_my_sql/blob/master/pasted%20image%200.png)

-This is a lahman baseball database using python and MySQL.
+This is a lahman baseball full-stack web app using python and MySQL.

-The original data is in the compressed sql file.
+The original data is in the compressed sql file, which has been cleaned.

 The database model EER diagram is shown below.

 ![EER diagram of database model](https://github.com/zyx124/lahman_baseball_my_sql/blob/master/eer_diagram.png)

+I created a file ```RDBDataTable.py``` which provides an interface between the RESTful API and the database.
+It serves as the DAO layer in the web applicaiton.
+There are several methods and sub-methods to realize update, find, delete and insert functions.

-The REST API is deployed by python (3.5.2) and Flask (1.0.2), the queries can be implemented in browser or other test tools like Postman.
+The REST API is deployed by python (3.5.2) and Flask (1.0.2), the request can be implemented in browser or other tools like Postman.

 After running ```aeneid.py``` in /Flask_REST/, the following types of queries can be done: